Academic Catalog 2024-2025

 HEA 312.
 Intro To Public Health.
 (3 Units)

-Prerequisite: HEA 201 is required.
+Prerequisite: HEA 201 or concurrent enrollment is required.
 Nature, transmission, and control of disease from a public health perspective: Historical background, current problems, trends in prevention and control, and applications to health care planning.
 Students must demonstrate proficiency in the English language by successfully completing oral and written assignments.

 Offered Fall, Spring